openharmony/docs/en/device-dev/driver/driver-peripherals-audio-des.md

 # Summary<a name="section9999"></a>

-This document provides all the key adaptations involved in the driver development based on the audio driver framework.
+This document provides all the key adaptations involved in the driver development based on the audio driver architecture.
 It elaborates how to adapt the audio driver and use HDI APIs.
 You can easily develop your audio drivers based on the chip you use by referring to this document.